MicrosoftDocs/cloud-adoption-framework/docs/manage/monitor/cloud-models-monitor-overview.md

 ---
-title: Cloud monitoring guide – Monitoring strategy for cloud deployment models
+title: "Cloud monitoring guide: Monitoring strategy for cloud deployment models"
 titleSuffix: Microsoft Cloud Adoption Framework for Azure
 description: Choose when to use Azure Monitor or System Center Operations Manager in Microsoft Azure
 author: MGoedtel